-Happy Campers: 5 family festivals you must visit in the UK in 2018
+Happy Campers: 5 of the best UK family festivals in 2018

 Wellies?
 Check.
 Tent?
 Check.
 Bringing the kids to a festival?
 Let us convince you…

-Weekends in a field don’t have to be a distant memory when you have kids, thanks to a growing number of festivals designed for families.
-More than just a kids’ tent in the corner, dedicated festivals that have kids at the heart are becoming increasingly popular, and provide the perfect opportunity for an unforgettable family experience.
+Weekends in a field don’t have to be a distant memory when you have kids, thanks to a growing number of festivals designed for families and children.
+More than just a kids’ tent in the corner, dedicated family festivals that have kids at the heart are becoming increasingly popular, and provide the perfect opportunity for an unforgettable family experience.

-Here’s our guide to some of our favourite 2018 family festivals taking place all over the UK this summer – the only question is which one (or two!) will you choose?
+Here’s our guide to some of our favourite 2018 family festivals and children's festivals taking place all over the UK this summer – the only question is which one (or two!) will you choose?

 30 June - 1st July 2018, Knebworth House, Hertfordshire